Getcovers celebrates 9th birthday

 Does the text on these book covers pique your interest?

-Tip 4: Follow the rule “less is more” when choosing images
+Tip 5: Follow the rule “less is more” when choosing images

 Trust us when we say it: the best idea for your nonfiction book cover design is a smart and rational approach.
-Don’t place many absurd images and illustrations since you’d be risking to confuse the reader.
+Don’t place many absurd images and illustrations since you’d be risking confusing the reader.
 Think about it: if you didn’t manage to arrange the pictures on your book cover, where’s the proof that you are able to organize your thoughts in the book itself?

 • We’d recommend choosing one central image to hook the readers and give them some food for thought.